MaciDE/YOLOv8-seg-iOS/README.md

 ## Usage:
 1. Clone repository
-2. Install pods via CocoaPods
-3. Add your exported YOLO11-seg or YOLOv8-seg models to the project
+2. Add your exported YOLO11-seg or YOLOv8-seg models to the project
-4. Update the file paths inside `ContentViewModel.swift` with new file names or init new Core ML model
+3. Update the file paths inside `ContentViewModel.swift` with new file names or init new Core ML model